-Study helps predict which ARVD patients are at highest risk of sudden cardiac deathSeptember 23rd, 2011 in Cardiology /
+Study helps predict which ARVD patients are at highest risk of sudden cardiac deathSeptember 23, 2011 in Medicine & Health / Cardiology

 (Medical Xpress) -- Johns Hopkins experts in arrhythmogenic right ventricular dysplasia (ARVD) have defined a set of criteria that could be used to assess a patients need for an implanted defibrillator to prevent sudden death.
 In a study to be published in the September 27 issue of the Journal of the American College of Cardiology that is now online, the researchers report that using those criteria, they were able to separate the patients at high risk for a life-threatening irregular heart rhythm from those with low risk.